panzerdp/dmitripavlutin.com/posts/150-index-signatures/index.md

 ## 4. Index signature vs Record

-TypeScript has a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype) `Record<Keys, Type>` to annotate records, similar to the index signature.
+TypeScript has a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) `Record<Keys, Values>` to annotate records, similar to the index signature.

 ```ts twoslash
 const object1: Record<string, string> = { prop: 'Value' }; // OK
 const object2: { [key: string]: string } = { prop: 'Value' }; // OK
 ```

-The big question is... when to use a `Record<Keys, Type>` and when an index signature?
+The big question is... when to use a `Record<Keys, Values>` and when an index signature?
 At first sight, they look quite similar!

 As you saw earlier, the index signature accepts only `string`, `number` or `symbol` as key type.
 If you try to use, for example, a union of string literal types as keys in an index signature, it would be an error: